 On account of cost over-run arising due to client responsibility delays, client's suspension/ termination of projects, deviation in design, change in scope of work, etc. significant amounts have been withheld.
-The Company has taken necessary steps for the realization of such receivables and these are at different stages of negotiations/ arbitration/ dispute resolution/ litigation.
-The Company has been able to win some of the favourable arbitration awards/ DRB recommendations/ Court Orders.
+The Company is perusing its receivables and have taken all steps including arbitration proceedings and has been successful in winning some arbitration awards.